PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ### Behavior :
 - Returns one `STRK20_BALANCE_ENTRY` per requested token, in the same order as the input `tokens` array.
 - If `tokens` is an empty array, returns one entry per shielded token the wallet currently holds in the privacy pool (order unspecified).
+- Reading a private balance requires the user approval, and this approval is time limited. `valid_until` requests when it expires : inside that window, the next reads can be answered without asking the user again.
+- `valid_until` is a request : the wallet stays free to grant a shorter window, and applies its own default one when the parameter is omitted.
 - If the account is not registered in the STRK20 privacy protocol :
 ```typescript
 interface NOT_REGISTERED {